exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     ```java
     @Override
     protected RemoteMetadataReader createRemoteMetadataReader() {
+        try {
-        return new BaseRemoteMetadataReader(this.connection, this.properties);
+            return new AthenaMetadataReader(this.connectionFactory.getConnection(), this.properties);
+        } catch (final SQLException exception) {
+            throw new RemoteMetadataReaderException("Unable to create Athena remote metadata reader.", exception);
         }
+    }

     @Override
     protected QueryRewriter createQueryRewriter() {
-        return new BaseQueryRewriter(this, this.remoteMetadataReader, this.connection);
+        return new BaseQueryRewriter(this, this.remoteMetadataReader, this.connectionFactory);
     }
     ```